birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News
+*   April 13, 2021.
+I gave a talk on recent advances in computer vision as part of SEC405 Panel at [Özyeğin University][ozu].

+*   April 11, 2021.
+A paper titled "Instagram Filter Removal on Fashionable Images" was accepted to [NTIRE2021: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2021][ntire2021].

 *   April 01, 2021.
 We submitted 2 reproduction reports to ML Reproducibility Challenge 2020, and one report titled "[Re]: Spatial-Adaptive Network for Single Image Denoising" was accepted to [ReScience Journal][rescience] Publication.

 *   October 11, 2020.
 A paper titled "Quaternion Capsule Networks" was accepted to [25th International Conference on Pattern Recognition][icpr2020].

 *   August 06, 2020.
-A paper titled "A Benchmark for Inpainting of Clothing Images with Irregular Holes" was accepted to [AIM2020: Advanced Image Manipulation workshop and challenges at ECCV2020][aim2020]
+A paper titled "A Benchmark for Inpainting of Clothing Images with Irregular Holes" was accepted to [AIM2020: Advanced Image Manipulation workshop and challenges at ECCV2020][aim2020].

 *   March 15, 2020.
 A paper titled ["Description-aware Fashion Image Inpainting with Convolutional Neural Networks in Coarse-to-Fine Manner"][dafii] was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].